krachtstefan/wavefront-obj/README.md

 	f 3 7 6 4
 	f 8 1 4 6

-save it as a file (You can open .obj files with most 3d programms like blender or some newer Photoshop versions as well)
+save it as a file (you can open .obj files with most 3d programs like blender or some newer Photoshop versions as well)

 	cube.save("my_awesome_cube.obj")